BoMarconiHenriksen/docker_kubernetes_doc/09_Onwards_to_kubernetes/03_setup.md

 Follow this tutorial.
 https://docs.docker.com/machine/drivers/hyper-v/#2-set-up-a-new-external-network-switch-optional

+After the restart run this command.
+Be sure to change ```--hyperv-virtual-switch="Primary Virtual Switch"``` if you gave the switch another name.

 minikube start --vm-driver=hyperv --hyperv-virtual-switch="Primary Virtual Switch" --v=7 --alsologtostderr
 (you can add a memory flag: --memory 4096)